erdo/fore-syncview-tutorial/DEV.TO.md

 ![gif showing the app rotating](https://thepracticaldev.s3.amazonaws.com/i/eox7auhypfsnx0j18pgl.gif)
 <figcaption>full app, rotation support as standard</figcaption>

 This very simple app has no animation code, but it is: clear; robust; has no memory leaks; it's testable; and it supports rotation - which is a great place to be with android before you start adding beautiful animations and finishing touches.
-Check out the [basic animation sample](https://erdo.github.io/android-fore/#fore-5-ui-example) in the fore docs if you want explore further.

 -----